 Replacing Missing Teeth

 According to the CDC, over half of Americans are missing at least one tooth.
 The most common causes for losing teeth are cavities, gum disease, and trauma to the mouth.
 Missing teeth can lead to diminished function, poor esthetics, and can lead to further damage to remaining teeth.
 There are many options to replace a single tooth or many missing teeth.
-Dr. Christine and Dr. Fraiz have tremendous experience in restoring oral health and function for patients who are missing teeth.
+Dr. Fraiz and Dr. Beavers have tremendous experience in restoring oral health and function for patients who are missing teeth.
 Call us

 to set up an appointment

 if you are missing a tooth or many teeth and are interested in having them replaced.